 At Key Stage 4, students choose from a range of curriculum areas.
 We have developed a ‘tried and tested’ provision that allows breadth and balance.
 The proportion of our students who achieve the English Baccalaureate, a standard that recognises good passes in rigorous GCSEs across a core of academic subjects, is significantly higher than the local and national average.

 In 2013, The New Sixth opened its doors to post-16 students.
 This unique provision builds on the outstanding academic tradition of Saint Gregory’s to inspire our students to continue their studies with us for Key Stage 5.

-The majority of students will study four subjects in Year 12 and continue with three subjects in Year 13.
-We offer 24 A level courses, from which students can choose the combination which best matches their future aspirations.
+The majority of students will study three subjects in Year 12 and in Year 13.
+We offer 26 A Level courses, from which students can choose the combination which best matches their future aspirations.
 Our personalised approach also extends to those who have not yet reached the entry requirements for Level 3 courses and need an additional year to develop skills and confidence.

 All students of Saint Gregory’s have an automatic place in the sixth form, provided they meet the entry requirements for a full-time programme of study.